MILF Manor

-MILF Manor is an American reality television series that has been airing on Sundays on TLC since January 15, 2023.
-Eight single women between the ages of 40 and 60 live in a villa in Mexico to pursue romantic relationships with eight single men a few decades younger.
-In the first episode, the show reveals that the men are the women's sons.
+MILF Manor is an American reality television series that premiered January 15, 2023, on TLC.
+The first season of the show featured eight single women between the ages of 40 and 60 living in a villa in Mexico to pursue romantic relationships with eight single men several decades younger.
+In the first season, the show focuses on the men in question being the women's sons.

+A second season premiered on April 28, 2024.
+The premise shifted slightly; the single women were pursued by younger men and their fathers.

 Premise

 Eight pairs of mothers and sons travel to a villa in Mexico to look for love.
 Upon arrival, the contestants are told that the sixteen contestants were to romantically pursue each other.
 The announcement is a surprise to the contestants; one contestant, April, stated that she thought her son would be on a separate retreat instead of in her dating pool.

-The contestants perform challenges.
+The contestants perform challenges each episode.
 In the first episode, the blindfolded women have to identify their son by feeling the men's shirtless torsos, and the winner of the challenge receives a night in one of the suites with a hot tub.
 Each mother-son pair shares a room.
-In the second episode, the contestants guess each other's deepest sex secrets, and one of the women reveal that she has had sex with her son's best friend.
-The fourth episode introduces elimination to the program, as one mother-son duo is kicked off, and the fifth episode introduces a new mother-son duo to take their place.
+In the second episode, the contestants guess each other's deepest sex secrets, and one of the women reveals that she has had sex with her son's best friend.
+The fourth episode introduces elimination to the program, as one mother-son duo is kicked off, and the fifth episode introduces a new mother-son duo (Lisa/Ryan S) to take their place.

 The show's title refers to the acronym "MILF", meaning "Mother I'd Like to Fuck", though the show's definition of MILF leans closer to the idea of a cougar, in which an older woman actively pursues younger men, whereas the term "MILF" only implies the sexual attractiveness of the woman and not her own romantic/sexual tendencies.

-All episode titles are puns on mother-related songs.
-Titles include 'Your MILF Don't Dance', which is a play on the song 'Your Mama Don't Dance', and 'MILF Said Knock You Out', which refers to 'Mama Said Knock You Out'.
+The second season takes place in a lakefront chalet and instead features the younger men (ages 21 to 27) competing against their own fathers (ages 51 to 57) for the same pool of women.